-There are many good reasons why you should start (or finish) a cruise in Nice.
-The vibrant French town is ideally situated on the Mediterranean seafront with the Maritime Alps towering above its hinterland.
-This is a little guide of what to see in Nice when cruising the French Riviera!
+You should start (or finish) a cruise in Nice for many good reasons.
+The vibrant French town is ideally situated on the Mediterranean seafront, with the Maritime Alps towering above its hinterland.
+This is a little guide to what to see in Nice when cruising the French Riviera!

 Cruising the French Riviera from/to Nice

-Alongside Marseille and Toulon, it is one of the main French harbours from where boats sail across the Mediterranean Sea.
-In fact, Nice is France’s second largest port for intercontinental cruises.
+Alongside Marseille and Toulon, it is one of the principal French harbours from where boats sail across the Mediterranean Sea.
+In fact, Nice is France’s second-largest port for intercontinental cruises.

 ![Port of Nice © Myrabella - licence [CC BY-SA 3.0] from Wikimedia Commons](https://frenchmoments.eu/wp-content/uploads/2019/06/Nice-port-©-Myrabella-licence-CC-BY-SA-3.0-from-Wikimedia-Commons.jpg)

-Surrounded by Genoese-style buildings from the 18th century, it welcomes ferries, cruise ships and also private boats and yachts.
+Surrounded by Genoese-style buildings from the 18th century, it welcomes ferries, cruise ships, private boats, and yachts.

-Luxury Mediterranean cruises that start or end in Nice are the perfect way to see the French Riviera and discover some amazing coastal destinations.
+Luxury Mediterranean cruises that start or end in Nice are the perfect way to see the French Riviera and discover some fantastic coastal destinations.

 - 7 hectares of quayside